Table of Contents

 5. Pay the Invoice or Make the Purchase

 The payment voucher is where you’ll provide the vendor’s bank information.
-Vouchers for payments to vendors may be held for approval in certain businesses.
+Vouchers to process payments to vendors may be held for approval in certain businesses.

 Why Does the Invoicing Process Require Automation?